aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

     ctypedef np.float64_t DTYPE_t
     ```

-    When specifying types of function arguments like that, Python objects are immediately converted to C objects, and `dx`, `tol` and `max_it` are then local variables of declared C types.
+    When specifying types of function arguments like this, Python objects are immediately converted into C objects, and `dx`, `tol` and `max_it` are then local C variables.

 * ... and Cython memoryviews.

-    Cython works with NumPy types very well.
+    Cython supports NumPy arrays just as well as Python does.
 If we looped over NumPy arrays though, it would barely provide any speedup.
-The reason for that is that `numpy.ndarray` is a Python type and cannot be combined with C types.
-Each time we access elements of `numpy.ndarray`, C integers must be converted to C integers.
+The reason for that is that `numpy.ndarray` is a Python type and cannot be combined in the same expression with C types.
+Each time we access elements of `numpy.ndarray`, C integers must be converted to Python integers.

     > [In short, memoryviews][12] are C structures that can hold a pointer to the data of a NumPy array and all the necessary buffer metadata to provide efficient and safe access: dimensions, strides, item size, item type information, etc…

     Syntax to create memoryview from the NumPy array is very simple:
     ```
     cdef np.ndarray[DTYPE_t, ndim=1] tol_hist_gs = np.zeros(max_it, dtype=DTYPE)
     cdef DTYPE_t[:] tol_hist_gs_view = tol_hist_gs
     ```

     Now note how `p` and `b` are passed to the function:
     ```
     def c_gauss_seidel(DTYPE_t[:, :] p, DTYPE_t[:, :] b,